anantzoid/VQA-Keras-Visual-Question-Answering/README.md

 ### Training Details
 Preprocessed features have been used based on these scripts written by the  [VT vision lab](https://github.com/VT-vision-lab/VQA_LSTM_CNN) team.
 These features already consist of transformed image vectors, indexed tokens for text and other metadata, for both the training and validation set.

 Training was done on g2.2xlarge spot instance of AWS.
 Mutltiple commuity AMIs can be found having all the required packages pre-installed. g2.2xlarge has a NVIDIA Grid K520 with 4GB memory and takes ~277 seconds/epoch for a batch size of 256.
 The model has been trained on 50 epochs and has a accuracy of 45.03% on the validation set.
-There is a lot of scope for hyper-parameter tuning here.
+Also, the accuracy started decreasing after 70 epochs.
+Thus, there is a lot of scope for hyper-parameter tuning here.

 ### Running the application
 For details on how to run the demo app, check the docs in `app/` folder.